Rebuttal to Art Bishop (November 3, 2016)

 Third, you said there was a video that showed Liberty was going to do this.
 This sounded suspicious, not only because rate requests are not submitted via video, but also because there is a video by Liberty Utilities that mentions the 14-percent figure, and it has been falsely portrayed as referring to rate increases by Town spokesmen for months by Town spokesmen and supporters.
 That video is of Liberty Utilities’ president Greg Sorensen’s presentation to investors from December 1, 2015.

-It was during the January 26, 2016, such errors are common in the work of Mr. Puckett, as has been pointed out time and again by myself and many others.
+transparency report that I first heard Assistant Town Manager Marc Puckett mischaracterize Sorensen’s presentation as dealing with rate increases, even though the graphic employed by Mr. Puckett clearly refers to future investments.
+Sadly, such errors are common in the work of Mr. Puckett, as has been pointed out time and again by myself and many others.

 On February 12th, Town reiterated this falsehood on its Facebook page.
 I posted,